Ask Slashdot: Is Beaming Down In Star Trek a Death Sentence? - Slashdot

 The whole concept of "self" is a bit soft if you ask me...

-An extreme metaphysical position (Score:4, Insightful)
+An extreme metaphysical position (Score:5, Insightful)

 The universe is entirely static, a four dimensional object where everything that has or will happen exists simultaneously in an eternally unchanging state.